jlarsen-usgs/Modflow-API-Ag-Package/docs/documentation.md

 and is removed from the model.

-Input to the Agricultural Water Mover (AGMVR) Package is read from the file type “AGMVR” in the Name File by the “ModflowGwfagmvr” python class and processed by the “ModflowAgmvr” class.
+Input to the MODFLOW API Agricultural Water Use Package (API-AG) is read from the file type “APIAG” in the Name File by the “ModflowGwfapiag” python class and processed by the “ModflowApiAg” class.

 ### Structure of Blocks
 _FOR EACH SIMULATION_